 The mission of academic advising at UNLV is to assist students by collaborating with them in identifying and pursuing their educational goals, providing accurate and timely information, and promoting student responsibility and accountability for their academic success.
-The Urban Affairs Advising Center was selected as the "Student's Choice" Academic Advising Center of the Year in 2017.
+The Urban Affairs Advising Center was selected as the "Student's Choice" Academic Advising Center of the Year in 2017 and 2018.
 The college was selected by the results of a survey that was sent out to the entire UNLV student population.
 This survey was administered by the Rebel Voice Commission, an academic advising commission that is run out of the Office of the Assistant Vice Provost for Retention, Progression, and Completion.
 The Urban Affairs Advising Center provides assistance for undergraduate students in the following academic disciplines: Department of Communication Studies, Department of Criminal Justice, School of Public Policy and Leadership, School of Journalism and Media Studies, School of Social Work, and the Brookings Public Policy Minor.

 Academic Advisor Responsibilities